asewnath/asewnath/README.md

 # Akira Sewnath ☕ 🌲

+"The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility" - E.W.Dijkstra

 ## About me

 - 🌎 Software engineer at NASA's Global Modeling and Assmilation Office (GMAO)